Scholarships & Awards

 American Association of Physics Teachers

-The Barbara Lotze Scholarships for future teachers are available only to US citizens attending US schools.
+The Barbara Lotze Scholarships for future teachers are available only to U.S. citizens attending schools in the United States.
 Undergraduate students enrolled, or planning to enroll, in physics teacher preparation curricula and high school seniors entering such programs are eligible.

 Association for Women in Science (AWIS)